 After being rebuilt in 2001, the lake fills a valley just a half mile from one of the great rivers of North America, the Ohio River.
-A large dam wall was constructed with dirt and clay from on site that dry dusty summer.
+A large dam wall was constructed with earth and clay from on site that dry dusty summer.
 This is what gives the deep bowl its 25 feet depth in the front which is eastern edge of the lake.

 The front bowl contains the spillway which helps to regulate the height of the water in the impoundment.
 It is a narrow channel, acting as a stream way for excess water evacuation.
 The spillway is a cool feature because it leads to the waterfall but also is like a mini-cut in the hill.
 This allows visitors to get a closeup look of the geology and the layers of limestone that are there.The front half of the lake is still quite deep but does gradually shallow as you move west towards the back of the lake.
 It immediately gains a sinuous coast mimicking the lay of the land as water is the ultimate level, showing exact contour lines over large landscapes.
 You can fish easily from the banks on the northern slope as this ridge is quite gradual and well orientated for fishing.
 Access is very easy with our bridge over the spillway.
 We have placed numerous brush piles and felled several large trees to create cover for the fish and make your success more likely.
 We also have an aerator to bring more oxygen into the lake and de-stratify the temperature layers.

 Right in the middle of the lake it doglegs and takes a more northerly angle forming the back part of the lake which is much shallower.
 The back has lots of edge with many coves which are good fishing spots.
 This part is surrounded with thick forest but small clearings make fishing possible from the banks.